Helicopter Frost Protection

 - The landing site should be well lit with high-wattage flood lighting.
 Care should be taken to ensure that light sources are angled towards the ground so as to avoid the possibility of dazzling the pilot.

 - Anyone who will be working near the landing site should be thoroughly briefed by the pilot on how to approach or move away from a running helicopter.
 It is critical that the pilot is able to maintain visual contact with all persons approaching or moving away from the helicopter at all times.

-- It would be wise to assign one person to be responsible for safety and security at the landing site (or arrange with your helicopter operator to provide someone and/or to provide training for your staff).
+- It is wise to assign one person to be responsible for safety and security at the landing site (or arrange with your helicopter operator to provide someone and/or to provide training for your staff).
 The landing pad needs to be controlled and kept clear of vehicles, loose objects, persons not assisting the operation and livestock.

-- Provide informative material for your staff who work
+- Provide informative material for your staff who work around helicopters:

 Safety Around Helicopter DVD - see web page for price and ordering details.